ethanwhite/moore-ddd/preproposal.md

 scientists in data-intensive approaches I will participate in the development of a new set of Data Carpentry material that builds on Software Carpentry's knowledge and successes to train the next generation of scientists.
-In combination this research, tool building, and training will help establish a data-intensive era for ecology.
+In combination, this research, tool building, and training will help establish a data-intensive era for ecology.